-Ms. Boyette recognized Mr. James Rose, Fund Support Specialist, who demonstrated the new electronic submission Turnaround Documents (TADs), which is scheduled for launch late 2018.
+Mr. James Rose, Fund Support Specialist, demo'd the new electronic submission for all Turnaround Documents (TADs), which is scheduled for launch late 2018.
 The new TAD process will automate contribution submissions, enrollment, ease payment submission processes and provide online training and phone support.
-The online TAD process was favorably received by the Panel.